renatrazumov/AirPi/README.md

 This branch will use the https://git.cccmz.de/julric/airpi.git version of the Airpi code because we want enable the Airpi to print output on a txt files.

-We will use IPFS to hash the txt files and add it to the InterPlanetary File System (IPFS) a content-addressable, peer-to-peer hypermedia distribution protocol https://github.com/ipfs/ipfs.
+We will hash the txt files and add it to the InterPlanetary File System (IPFS) a content-addressable, peer-to-peer hypermedia distribution protocol https://github.com/ipfs/ipfs.

-The objectif here is to remove the need for external data collected by the Airpi to be stored on 3rd party server.
+The objectif here is to remove the need for input data collected by the Airpi to rely on any type of centralised hosting system or centralised site administrators.

+## Installation

 Currently it is split into airpi.py, as well as multiple input and multiple output plugins. airpi.py collects data from each of the input plugins specified in sensors.cfg, and then passes the data provided by them to each output defined in outputs.cfg.
 The code for each sensor plugin is contained in the 'sensors' folder and the code for each output plugin in the 'outputs' folder.